Is your paintball gun out of gas? Do you have a CO2 tank, but have no CO2 to refill it?

 To fill a co2 tank with any other fuel you will absolutely need an adapter.
 The adapter will make the co2 tank compatible with compressed air.

-2 Concerns with Filling Compressed Air in a CO2 Tank
+Filling Compressed Air in a CO2 Tank: 2 Concerns

 As we already said, tanks are specially designed for specific fuels.
 So cross-filling can be dangerous.
 There are two main things that worry us regarding filling a CO2 tank with compressed air.
 They are: